mahmoud-khaled1/Full-Stack-ASP.NETCoreTrack/Front-End/07-Angular/README.md

 cd [PROJECT NAME]
 ng serve
 ```
-add  node_modeules folder open terminal of project from VS code and run
+add  node_modeules folder such as (Bootstrap library etc...) open terminal of project from VS code and run
 ```
-npm install
+npm install bootstrap
+then include them in index.html file
 ```

 Angular is cross-platform, fast, scalable, has incredible tooling, and is loved by millions.